 The ratio of a loan to the value of an asset as determined by the formula of loan balance divided by the market value of the asset securing the loan.

-Also known as a “mom-and-pop", a local tenant is a small scale company with a narrow footprint typically limited to a single market.
+Local tenant, also known as a “mom-and-pop", is a small scale company with a narrow footprint typically limited to a single market.

 A market adjustment is a change in market parameters or conditions brought about in response to one or more market signals (including price changes from shifts in